Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 10. Aftermath

-What happened to the Barrow-wights of the Barrow Downs after the death of the Witch King of Angmar and the defeat of Sauron with the destruction of the One ring of power in March 3019?
+What happened to the Barrow-wights of the Barrow Downs after the death of the Witch King of Angmar and the defeat of Sauron with the destruction of the One Ring of power by Frodo Baggins and Gollum in March 3019?
 This question was addressed in some detail during 2017 by Alistair Milne, within the Quora discussion group as follows:

 I’m not aware that there is any information on this.
 As ever, Tom Bombadil’s realm, including the Barrow-downs, remains one of the most mysterious places in the story.
 It’s likely that with Sauron’s influence gone from the world, the various baleful things in and around the Old Forest, including the Barrow-wights, were no longer being roused, and at least quieted down.
 If I recall correctly (I regret I don’t have the Appendices to the Return of the King at hand) in the years and decades following the Scouring of the Shire, traffic started to increase again on the Great Northern road, which had been all but abandoned (except by thieves and highwaymen and the like) after the destruction of Arnor, which suggests that the threat of the Barrow-downs had faded.
 In the Scouring of the Shire and the final chapters, there is no mention of any complaint about the Old Forest troubling Buckland as it used to.
 But on the other hand, the account there is almost entirely about the Shire’s recovery after the invasion, how the Fellowship hobbits were settling back in, and Frodo’s recurring illnesses.
 Probably more significant: when Gandalf departed from them it was to have the world’s greatest chin-wag with Bombadil.
 His attitude showed no concerns about any dangers at all in the country he was just about to ride through, whereas it’s likely that if the Barrow-wights had still been a danger, he’d have felt it.
 One thing that suggests the Barrow-wights might have faded altogether is that their very existence had been due, we understand, to the Witch-King (the Lord of the Nazgûl) and his slaughter of the Dúnedain of Arnor.
 After Ëowyn destroyed him (it?) it’s possible that there was no longer any force to sustain the Barrow-wights.
 But on the other hand, since the North Downs were considered dangerous for centuries when the Witch-King was thought to have vanished, this may be reading too much into it.
 (Milne 2017)

-Games Workshop, Fog on the Barrow Downs -Battle Strategy Game, Citadel Minatures Ltd., 2003.
+Games Workshop, Fog on the Barrow Downs -Battle Strategy Game, Citadel Miniatures Ltd., 2003.

 Therein the Barrow-wights are described as follows, straying somewhat from Tolkien's lore, though also embracing it: